Constitution and Bylaws

 Article X: Fiscal Year

-The fiscal year of GCB shall be the calendar year from January 1, through December 31, with the dues being collected and paid to the GCB treasurer on or before the prior December 15, as provided under Article VI, Paragraph D., of the Bylaws.
-Although anyone may join GCB after January and throughout the year, March 15 is the final date for ACB determining the number of affiliate votes at the national convention for that year.
+The fiscal year of GCB shall be the calendar year from January 1, through December 31, with dues being collected and paid to the GCB treasurer on or before the prior November 15, as provided under Article V, Paragraph D of the Bylaws.
+Although anyone may join GCB after January and throughout the year, March 15 is the final date for ACB to determine the number of affiliate votes at the national convention for that year.

 Article XI: Disbursement of Funds

 The funds of GCB shall be deposited in a bank selected by the treasurer and approved by the Board of Directors.
-The treasurer and the president shall be bonded.
+The treasurer, finance chair and the president shall be bonded.
 All financial obligations of GCB shall be discharged by checks issued at the direction of the president.
-Checks under the amount of $300.00 shall be signed by the president in the absence of the treasurer.
+Checks under the amount of $200.00 must be signed by the president or finance chair in the absence of the treasurer.

 Article XII: Dissolution

-Upon the dissolution of any local chapter or special interest group or the surrender of the chapter or the group, any funds and/or property belonging to such chapter or group shall be remitted to GCB according to the provisions of 501c3 of the Internal Revenue Code, as amended.
+Upon the dissolution of any local chapter or special interest affiliate, or the surrender of its certificate of affiliation by the chapter or the affiliate, any funds and/or property belonging to such chapter or affiliate shall be remitted to GCB according to the provisions of 501(cgggg3) of the Internal Revenue Code, as amended.

 Article XIII: Amendments